 Saudi, Turkish leaders call for pressure on Israel to end Gaza war

-Saudi Arabia’s Crown Prince Mohammed bin Salman and Turkey’s President Recep Tayyip Erdogan discussed the ongoing Israeli war in the Gaza Strip in a phone call on Sunday.
+Saudi Crown Prince Mohammed bin Salman and Turkish President Recep Tayyip Erdogan discussed the ongoing Israeli war in the Gaza Strip in a phone call on Sunday.

-According to the official Saudi Press Agency (SPA), the Saudi prince stressed the “kingdom’s keenness to unify Arab and Islamic efforts to support the brotherly Palestinian people in the face of the brutal aggression they are being subjected to by the Israeli occupation forces.”
+According to the official Saudi Press Agency, the Saudi prince stressed the “kingdom’s keenness to unify Arab and Islamic efforts to support the brotherly Palestinian people in the face of the brutal aggression they are being subjected to by the Israeli occupation forces.”

 Prince Mohammed further called for the need to increase efforts aimed at ending the Israeli attacks against the Palestinian people.

-Erdogan echoed similar comments during the phone call, calling on the international community to exert more pressure on Israel to end its actions in the Palestinian territories, particularly in the Gaza Strip, the Turkish Presidency’s Directorate of Communications said in a statement.
+Erdogan echoed similar comments during the phone call, calling on the international community to exert more pressure on Israel to end its actions in the Palestinian territories, particularly in the Gaza Strip, the Turkish presidency said in a statement.

-The Turkish leader further underscored the need for “joint action by Islamic countries” to stop the Israeli attacks and “human rights abuses,” while calling for the need to reach a lasting cease-fire in the Gaza Strip.
+The Turkish leader further underscored the need for “joint action by Islamic countries” to stop the Israeli attacks and “human rights abuses,” calling for a lasting cease-fire in the Gaza Strip.

-Israel launched a major air and ground campaign against Gaza in retaliation to Hamas’ cross-border assault Oct.
+Israel launched a major air and ground campaign against Gaza in retaliation for Hamas’ cross-border assault Oct.
 7, during which the group’s militants killed nearly 1,200 people and took over 240 others hostage.

-On Sunday, the UN began an anti-polio vaccination campaign in central Gaza after Hamas and Israel agreed on brief pauses in their fighting earlier this week.
+On Sunday, the UN began a polio vaccination campaign in central Gaza after Hamas and Israel agreed to brief pauses in the fighting earlier this week.
 Fighting will be suspended for at least eight hours on three consecutive days.

 Meanwhile, talks mediated by the United States, Egypt and Qatar for a cease-fire and hostage deal have stalled.

 “We must be very strong so that Israel can't do these ridiculous things to Palestine.
-Just like we entered Karabakh, just like we entered Libya, we might do similar to them,” Erdogan told a meeting of his ruling AK Party in his hometown of Rize late last month.
+Just like we entered Karabakh, just like we entered Libya, we might do similar to them,” Erdogan told a meeting of his ruling party in his hometown of Rize late last month.

 Saudi Arabia also issued similar calls for a cease-fire, while stressing its support for a two-state solution to the Israeli-Palestinian conflict.